Dietetic Internship Program

 Successfully completing an accredited dietetics internship is required in order to take the examination for the Registered Dietitian (RD) credential with the Commission for Dietetics Registration.

 For a student to become a credentialed RD, they must:

 - Earn a bachelor’s degree with coursework or satisfactorily complete a Didactic Program in Dietetics (DPD) program accredited by the Accreditation Council for Education in Nutrition and Dietetics (ACEND).

-- Complete an ACEND accredited post-baccalaureate dietetic internship (DI), such as this one offered at The FSU.
+- Complete an ACEND accredited post-baccalaureate dietetic internship (DI).

 - Pass the national registration examination for dietitians.